Products and Services

 Hye-won holds a PhD in Applied Linguistics and Technology from Iowa State University (USA), where she specialized in computer-assisted language assessment, argument-based validation and quantitative research methods.
 As a Senior Research Manager in the Research and Thought Leadership Division, she participates in research projects related to new generation assessments and new products, and provides expertise for producing and publishing validation documents for external stakeholders.

-Lee, H (2017) Are current integrated tasks as relevant to the target domain as they appear to be?
-Proceedings of the KAFLE 2017 Conference, Seoul, South Korea, KAFLE.
+Lee, H (2017) Are current integrated tasks as relevant to the target domain as they appear to be?, paper presented at the KAFLE 2017 Conference, Seoul, South Korea, KAFLE.

 Lee, H (2016) Current trends in second language assessment, Annual Gazette of IGSE: Reviewing Applied Linguistics 14, 40-48.